Awards and Recognition

 Faculty Service Learning Award

-The Faculty Service Learning Award recognizes a UNO faculty member who has experience with a service learning course, who has been supportive of service learning and who has a thorough understanding and appreciation of community agency issues.
+The Faculty Service Learning Award recognizes a UNO faculty member with three years or more experience with service learning, who has been supportive of service learning and who has a thorough understanding and appreciation of community issues.

 Student Service Learning Award

-The Service Learning Student Award recognizes an undergraduate and graduate student enrolled in service learning courses who demonstrates an understanding of reflective practice techniques, provides service for a community agency and embraces the philosophy of service learning and community service.
+The Service Learning Award recognizes students enrolled in undergraduate and graduate service learning courses who demonstrate a thorough understanding of reflective practice techniques in coursework, provides service for a community agency in an outstanding manner, establishes and maintains an excellent relationship with the community agency, and embraces the philosophy of service learning and community service.
+For any questions, please contact Kirsten Case at email@example.com.

 Full-time faculty members from all UNO colleges that have taught 3 semesters of service learning instruction are encouraged to apply.
 Priority will be given to applicants who have completed Service Learning 101, the Service Learning Seminar and/or other service learning training.
 For more information please contact the Service Learning Academy.